 - Faster Response Times: Centralized dispatching can typically respond more quickly, especially to complex threats.
 There is no need for ad hoc coordination between physical, life safety, and cybersecurity teams.
 Instead, their responses are already planned as being coordinated.

 - More Representative of Modern Needs: Today’s world is more complex and interconnected than ever before.
 Our digital lives are almost entirely integrated with the rest of our lives, especially in the workplace.
 An integrated security mindset is more representative of the realities of modern life and work.

 Harness the Power of an Alarm Monitoring Integration System

 Using Security Information Systems’ Alarm Center, you can integrate your security efforts under a single monitoring and dispatching system.
-We have a UL classification and other certifications that help us to work with government entities, including those dealing with highly confidential contracts.
-We are already working with major agencies including the DOD, DEA, FBI, and more.
+We have a UL classification and other certifications that help us to work with government agencies, including those dealing with highly confidential contracts.
+We already work with major agencies including the DOD, DEA, FBI, and more.